-The Skoll client executes the set of instructions in the order they are received.
-Instructions that are not in the default set of instructions supported by the Skoll client are considered application-specific and passed to the Client-SideApplicationComponent component via the dispatch_instruction() method (Figure 4).
-This component is responsible for executing the instruction.
+5) Executing QA Jobs: The Skoll client executes the set of instructions in the order they are received.
+Instructions that are not in the default set of instructions supported by the Skoll client are considered application-specific and passed to the ClientSideApplicationComponent component via the dispatch_instruction method (Figure 6).
+The client-side application-specific component is responsible for executing the instruction.
 Each application-specific instruction is implemented as a Perl package, conforming to a well-defined interface.
 The instruction interface includes method signatures for setting the environment variables to execute the instruction, executing the instruction, and logging and parsing the output of the instruction.